tathreya/MLB-Game-Prediction/README.md

 - **Walk Rate (BB%)**: Walks ÷ Plate Appearances.
 More walks = more base runners.
 - **BABIP (Batting Average on Balls In Play)**: (Hits - Home Runs) ÷ (At-Bats - K - HR + Sac Flies).
 Can indicate luck or fielding quality.
 MAYBE:
-- **wOBA M(Weighted On-Base Average)**: Like OBP, but weights events by run value.
+- **wOBA (Weighted On-Base Average)**: Like OBP, but weights events by run value.
 More predictive of scoring than AVG or OPS.

 ### 🔹 Pitching & Defensive Metrics